-1. Give enough quality liquids
+1. Keep your dog hydrated: Give enough quality liquids

-2. Use Fenugreek capsules
+2. Use Fenugreek Capsules

 3. Provide lots of food

-If you feed her raw, then make sure that the foods are easy-to-digest during this nursing period.
-It is common for a nursing dog to lose her weight during this period, but sometimes a noticeable, unusual drop can be a warning sign that your dog does not get enough food.
+If you feed her raw, ensure that the foods are easy to digest during this nursing period.
+It is common for a nursing dog to lose weight during this period, but sometimes a noticeable, unusual drop can signify that your dog does not get enough food.
 Therefore, you had better take care of her size carefully.

-4. Consider vitamin supplements
+4. Consider Vitamin Supplements

-If your dog has a low milk supply for her puppies, you can consider using certain supplements for her to help boost milk supply.
-Milk thistle is among the most natural supplements helping lactating moms with their milk-producing.
+If your dog has a low milk supply for her puppies, you can consider using certain supplements to help boost the milk supply.
+Milk thistle is among the most natural supplements assisting lactating moms with their milk-producing.

-Nursing dogs, in general, require 4-8 times of energy requirements of regular adult dogs.
+Nursing dogs, in general, require 4-8 times the energy requirements of regular adult dogs.
 Feeding your dog extra healthy fats could satisfy those needs and quickly add more calories.

 5. Do not strictly stick to the basics

 A healthy, happy dog will produce milk better than a stressed counterpart.
 Therefore, you should warrant that the whelping area of your girl is comfy and clean so she will feel happy to stay there.
-Sometimes, you ought to give your mama dog a break from her fur babies.
+Sometimes, you should give your mama dog a break from her fur babies.

 6. Go for nutritious treats

-Depending on the breed, the number of pups and other factors, your vet may recommend a specific healthy diet plan for your mama dog.
+Depending on the breed, the number of pups, and other factors, your vet may recommend a specific healthy diet plan for your mama dog.